Zbigniew Oleśnicki (cardinal): Biography

 He was recognized as one of the two most important Polish magnates of his time (the other one was magnate Jan Tęczyński).

 In 1449, after the death of archbishop of Gniezno and primate of Poland Wincenty Kot, the position was proposed to Oleśnicki, but he refused it.
 It then passed to his political rival, bishop Władysław Oporowski.

-In his conduct of Poland's affairs Oleśnicki entertained far-reaching imperial dreams, which included a complete assimilation of Lithuania into the Polish state and the conquest of Silesia from the Kingdom of Bohemia.
+In his conduct of Poland's affairs, Oleśnicki entertained far-reaching imperial dreams, which included a complete assimilation of Lithuania into the Polish state and the conquest of Silesia from the Kingdom of Bohemia.
 In particular, Oleśnicki pursued the idea of a Crusading alliance with Hungary against the Ottoman Turks, with the ultimate aim of extending Poland's boundaries to the Black Sea.
 This was manifested in promoting Władysław III's taking the Hungarian Crown - to which some Polish magnates were strongly opposed.
 However, all these aspirations came to naught with King Władysław's death at the Battle of Varna.

 Being a man of great learning, he advanced the study of arts and letters in every possible way, and the flourishing condition of the University of Krakow during his episcopacy is due chiefly to his efforts.
 The well-known chronicler Jan Długosz was his secretary.
 To repress the spread of Hussitism he called Giovanni da Capistrano (then in Breslau) and the Minorites to Kraków.

 Da Capistrano, whom Oleśnicki invited, was also known for his anti-Jewish zeal, in which he engaged in Poland as in other countries.
-Oleśnicki's own Anti-Jewish intolerance was manifested in his strongly criticising Casimir IV for reaffirming in 1453 the tolerant measures towards Jews enacted by Casimir III.
+Oleśnicki's own Anti-Jewish intolerance was manifested in his strongly criticising Casimir IV Jagiellon for reaffirming in 1453 the tolerant measures towards Jews enacted by Casimir III the Great.
 Under Oleśnicki's influence, the 1454 Statutes of Nieszawa included the provisions that Jews' rights be "restricted when they contradict canon law" and that Polish Jews be compelled to wear distinctive clothing.
 However, this was never enforced in practice.